dhan112099/NodeGraph_PMI/README.md

 public static FlowChart CreateFlowChart( bool isDeserializing, Guid guid, Type flowChartModelType )<
 ```

 About all other parameters, I'll explain them later in other articles.
-Let's look third parameter.
-It specifices type of FlowChart.
-It is important, becuase it's attribute determines ViewModel of FlowChart.
+Let's look the third parameter.
+It specifies type FlowChart.
+It is important, becuase its attributes determines ViewModel of FlowChart.

 For example, a basic FlowChart class is defined as below.